 These classic iced oatmeal cookies are old-fashioned style with soft centers, crisp chewy edges, and are topped with vanilla icing that sets after a couple hours.
 Pulsing the oats before adding to the cookie dough will give you a compact and uniform textured cookie.

-Day 5 means we’re halfway through the 10 day cookie countdown, so I’m sharing an extra special recipe.
 These iced oatmeal cookies are old-fashioned style with buttery soft centers, crisp chewy edges, and plenty of cozy spice flavor.
 They’re topped with a light coating of vanilla icing that sets overtime, making cookies perfect for stacking and gift-giving.
 You know the packaged iced oatmeal cookies you can buy at the store?
-That’s what these are but, you know, fresh from your oven and without all the sketchy preservatives!
+That’s what these are but, you know, fresh from your oven!

-This recipe is adapted from my oatmeal chocolate chip cookies: soft & chewy oatmeal cookies that you can fill with raisins, butterscotch chips, or dried cranberries and white chocolate.
+This recipe is adapted from my oatmeal chocolate chip cookies: soft & chewy oatmeal cookies from which you can make oatmeal raisin cookies, white chocolate chip cherry oatmeal cookies, and oatmeal scotchies.
 Since I love it so much, I used this recipe as my starting point today.
 I played around with the ingredients so that I could replicate the texture of store-bought iced oatmeal cookies with the taste of homemade.

 Texture: We want a compact oatmeal cookie with soft centers and crisp edges.
 I switched up the oats to flour ratio in my original recipe.
 Less oats and more flour proved successful.
 I went even further and pulsed the oats a few times to gently break them down into a coarse powdery consistency.
 Ding ding ding!
 This was the winning answer.